 I love these cornbread croutons on top of my favorite fall salad.
 Adding a little texture to an already standout dish is a great way to transform it to a whole other level!

 With only 2 ingredients and ready in 15 minutes, easily bake these sweet cornbread croutons to your desired level of crunchy deliciousness.
 Be careful, they are addicting!

 If you’ve never made your own croutons, this cornbread croutons recipe will be a game-changer for you.
 Because these are made from cornbread, you’ll notice that the natural moisture allows the crouton to remain slightly chewy.

-Use them on salads, soup recipes, homemade chili and stews.
+Use them on salads, soup recipes, homemade chili, stews or even this cornbread stuffing.
 They are much better than anything that you find in stores.
 PLUS once you get the hang of baking the perfect golden, crunchy yet chewy crouton, you can then have fun playing around with the seasonings!

 - Prep.
 Preheat the oven.
 Cut the bread into cubes and place them onto a baking sheet.
 Make sure to have them spread apart so that they get even toasting on all sides.